Get Solar Qualified With Our Smart Calculator!

 Is net metering available in Colorado?

-If you connect your solar panel system to the grid, you can take advantage of net metering in Colorado—the ultimate incentive for rooftop solar, surpassing even large rebates and tax credits.
+If you connect your solar panel system to the grid, you can take advantage of net metering in Colorado.
+It is the ultimate incentive for rooftop solar, surpassing even large rebates and tax credits.
 Depending on your utility company and plan, you will get extra credits in cash at the end of the calendar year or carried forward indefinitely.

 Moreover, Crediting rules vary slightly across utility companies.
 For example, Xcel Energy allows you to choose between dollar-based and kWh-based credits.
 If you want to convert your energy credits to dollars, they can be carried forward always and applied to your connection fee—the flat monthly amount you pay as an Xcel customer.
 If you select a kWh-based credit, they will settle any remaining credits at the end of the calendar year and send you a check for a few cents per kWh—known as the “average hourly incremental cost,” which is significantly lower than the retail rate you pay them per kWh.
 Black Hills Energy only provides kWh-based credits, although their payout rate at the end of the year is higher than Xcel’s.